zhaoyuan2022/pxf-pdb/concourse/README.md

 make SCALE=500 -C "${HOME}/workspace/pxf/concourse" perf
 ```

+By default, these pipelines run perf on RHEL7.
+If you would like to run pipelines using RHEL8, please include `REDHAT_MAJOR_VERSION=8` to the command.
+Ex: `make SCALE=10 REDHAT_MAJOR_VERSION=8 -C "${HOME}/workspace/pxf/concourse" perf`

 # Deploy development PXF pipelines

 The dev pipeline is an abbreviated version of the `pxf-build` pipeline.